adityaa-8-88/Temp/README.md

 ## Reference to Flow Diagram (my understanding till now)

+---

 <img width="4647" height="2627" alt="diagram-export-8-20-2025-3_15_47-PM" src="https://github.com/user-attachments/assets/943d35fa-74e9-47de-ae2c-e4f58f91fda3" />

 ---

 ## Suggestions

+---

-- Reducing Redundancy
+### 🔹 Reducing Redundancy
 - There are multiple `model` files storing the same or overlapping information.
-  - Can we explore integrating these into **one or fewer models** to reduce redundancy, improve maintainability, and simplify the structure?
+- Can we explore integrating these into **one or fewer models** to:
+  - Reduce redundancy
+  - Improve maintainability
+  - Simplify the structure

+---